SamWindell/Signet/docs/usage.md

 `--recursive`
 When the input is a directory, scan for files in it recursively.

+`-E,--exclude PATTERN ...`
+Exclude files whose path matches the given pattern.
+The pattern is matched against the full path of each file gathered from input-files; it can be a literal path or a glob using \* (any non-slash) and \*\* (any character).
+May be specified multiple times. e.g. --exclude "\*.wav" --exclude "\*/draft/\*" drops every .wav file and anything under any "draft" folder.

 `--output-folder TEXT Excludes: --output-file`
 Instead of overwriting the input files, processed audio files are put into the given output folder.
 If your input files are within the current working directory they will be placed inside the output folder with the same structure of subfolders.
 If not, then the files are put at the top level of the output folder.
 This option takes 1 argument - the path of the folder where the files should be moved to.
 You can specify this folder to be the same as any of the input folders, however, you will need to use the rename command to avoid overwriting the files.
 If the output folder does not already exist it will be created.
 Some commands do not allow this option - such as move.